Skip to content

 Leave expiry

-Regardless of how the entitlement is determined, you can tick the box next to Allow leave to be carried forward to next cycle? if you want that option to be available to employees.
-If you tick the box, you will also have the option to select the Limit type:
+Regardless of how the entitlement is determined, you can tick the Allow leave to be carried forward to next cycle? box if you want that option to be available to employees.

-• “No Limit”: all unused leave days will be carried forward to the next cycle.
+• No Limit: All unused leave days will be carried forward to the next cycle.

-• “Percentage of balance”: the maximum number of leave days that can be carried forward to the next leave cycle will be calculated as the specified % of the employee’s leave balance.
+• Percentage of balance: The maximum number of leave days that can be carried forward to the next leave cycle will be calculated as the specified % of the employee’s leave balance.
 You must enter a number from 1 – 100.

-• “Percentage of entitlement”: the maximum number of leave days that can be carried forward to the next leave cycle will be calculated as the specified % of the employee’s leave entitlement.
+• Percentage of entitlement: The maximum number of leave days that can be carried forward to the next leave cycle will be calculated as the specified % of the employee’s leave entitlement.
 You must enter a number from 1 – 100.

-• “Fixed number of days”: the maximum number of leave days that can be carried forward to the next cycle will be a specified number of days.
+• Fixed number of days: The maximum number of leave days that can be carried forward to the next cycle will be a specified number of days.

 Cycle-Specific Rules (Advanced)

-For example, in a situation where the company default is 15 days, but employees are only entitled to 10 days for their first two cycles, you would create a rule with the following values:
+For example, in a situation where the company default is 15 days, but employees are entitled to only 10 days for their first two cycles, you would create a rule with the following values:

 First cycle Last cycle Entitlement